 The ducks were out in the shade along the Rock River.

-Our conductor stopped the traffic at the end of our street running along Madison Street.
-We returned to the boarding area.
+Our conductor stopped the traffic at the end of our street-running along Madison Street after which we returned to the boarding area.

 Rockford Trolley Car 36.

-The next group of passengers start to board the Rockford Trolley Car 36.
-Dave and I headed to our last train trip of the day just south of Freeport.
+The next group of passenger start to board and Dave and I headed to our last train trip of the day, just south of Freeport.

 |RETURN TO THE MAIN PAGE|